 About ¾ cup very cold water

-1. Place the cheeses with the 2 Tbs flour in a food processor, fitted with metal blade.
-Process coarsely and transfer to a large bowl.
+1. Place the cheeses with 2 Tbs flour in a food processor, fitted with metal blade.
+Process to a somewhat coarse texture and transfer to a large bowl.

 4. Divide the dough into 3 equal parts.
-Line a work surface with wax paper and put one part of the dough on it.
+Line a work surface with wax paper and place one part of the dough on it.
 Place another sheet of wax paper on top and roll to a flat and thin sheet.
 Repeat the process with the rest of the dough.
 Place the sheets of dough, with the wax paper, in the fridge for at least 2 hours, preferably overnight.

 5. Preheat the oven to 375F (190C).
 Place one sheet of dough over a large cutting board and carefully remove the wax paper from both sides.

 6. Cut with a sharp knife to form rectangles of about 2”(5cm) x 0.3”(1 cm) each.
-Place in one layer on a cookie sheet lined with baking paper.
+Place in one layer on a cookie pan, lined with baking paper.
 Place in the freezer for 10 minutes before baking.
 Repeat with the rest of the dough.

-Don’t throw away the unused cut edges!
-Place them in a bowl and knead briefly.
+Don’t throw away the leftover cut dough!
+Place it in a bowl and knead briefly.
 Roll into a log and place in the freezer for 15 minutes.
 Slice into thin rounds and bake for 15 minutes.

 These crackers will not be as crumbly as the first batch, but will be tasty enough for you to nibble on…